 Aging is characterized by temporal functional deterioration in the lifecycle of a cell.
 It has tantalized many a curious mind throughout the history of mankind.
-Aging is defined as diminished response to stress, escalation of homeostatic imbalance and enhanced threat from aging-related pathologies.
+Aging is defined as a diminished response to stress, escalation of homeostatic imbalance and an enhanced threat from aging-related pathologies.

 The various physiological traits of aging can be summarized as follows:

 - Genomic instability

 - Mitochondrial dysfunction

 - Telomere attrition

 We now cater to a detailed description of ‘deregulated nutrient sensing’ and theory of ‘altered intercellular communication’ keeping their role in aging as our prime prospect.

 Deregulated Nutrient Sensing

 Multiple nutrient-sensing pathways regulate intake to provide just the right amount of nutrition.
 Decreased nutrient intake can act to reduce the aging of cells because it slows the accumulation of damage due to reactive oxygen species (ROS).